BDE 4.14.0 Production release

 assert(!strcmp("Change the car's oil.", toDoList.currentTask()));

-Next, he finishes the oil change, updates the list, and consults it for the next task.
+Next, they finish the oil change, update the list, and consult it for the next task.

 assert(true == toDoList.finishTask());